MOZGIII/xwt/README.md

-# xwebtransport
+# xwt

+a.k.a `xwebtransport` or Cross WebTransport.

 A common WebTransport interface for browser and native.

 ---

-Very early work in progress.
+Work in progress.
+The project is slowly maturing.

 You can still peek around, but be aware that I might *force-push `master`* occasionally.